million-views/reactive-md/recipes/README.md

 # Reactive MD Recipes

-**Literary UI/UX for designers and product teams.**
+**Literate UI/UX for designers and product teams.**

+## The Idea

+> *"Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do."*
+> — Donald Knuth, *Literate Programming* (1984)

+Knuth's insight was simple but radical: programs should be written for people first, machines second.
+This idea gave us Jupyter Notebooks for data science and Org mode for Emacs wizards.

+**Reactive MD brings literate programming to UI/UX.**

 Write product specs, wireframes, and user journeys with embedded, interactive React components.
-Unlike static mockups or separate prototyping tools, these documents let you **tell a story with working visuals**.
+Unlike static mockups or separate prototyping tools, these documents let you **tell a story with working visuals** — prose and prototypes in one scrollable narrative.

 ---